| |

 Yes, the cones are also gluten free (though see the note below – they do contain gluten free oats, if you avoid them).

-The best flavor they’ve ever made, in our humble opinion, is the peppermint patty flavor that they had around the holidays in 2022.
+The best flavor they’ve ever made, in our humble opinion, is the peppermint patty flavor that they have around the holidays.
 Of their base flavors, we love the mint chocolate fudge and rocky road.

 Important note: They do use gluten free oats in certain flavors, which we personally avoid unless they are purity protocol oats.
 However, every time I have asked, they have been more than happy to bust out the ingredient binder and double check the ingredients for me.
 Also, you can see all of their flavors and ingredients on their website in advance.